 What is a Fraction?

 A fraction is a way to represent a part of a whole.
-It consists of two numbers: the numerator (the top number) and the denominator (the bottom number).
+Plus, it consists of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts of the whole you have, and the denominator indicates how many equal parts the whole is divided into.

-For example, in the fraction 1/4:
+As an example, in the fraction 1/4:

 - 1 is the numerator, representing one part.